cloud-gov/federalist.18f.gov/pages/documentation/forms.md

 To get started: Use the USWDS to design your site.
 Regularly scan your site for accessibility.
 Contact the [508 Access Board](https://www.access-board.gov/guidelines-and-standards/communications-and-it/about-the-section-508-standards/section-508-standards) for technical assistance .

 #### [Privacy Act](https://www.archives.gov/about/laws/privacy-act-1974.html)
-What it is: The Privacy Act controls many aspects of an agency's collection, maintenance, use, and dissemination of information about individuals.
-The type of information that falls under the Act is much broader than most people expect.
+What it is: The Privacy Act controls many aspects of an agency’s collection, maintenance, use, and dissemination of information about individuals.
+The type of information that falls under the Act is much broader than most people expect, and the agency has wide-ranging responsibilities.

 **A Note about Privacy Impact Assessments (PIAs)**: When collecting information about individuals through digital forms, Section 208 of the E-Government Act of 2002 may require you to conduct a PIA.

 Tips:
-- Be prepared to explain the authority, purpose, and use of the information you're collecting on your digital form.
+- If you are required to develop Privacy Act documentation or conduct a PIA, you’ll need to work with your agency’s Privacy Office, which will coordinate as necessary with other relevant offices.
-- If you are required to conduct a PIA, you'll need to work with your agency's Privacy Office, Chief Data Office, Office of General Counsel, and potentially, Chief Information Office.
+- Be prepared to explain to your Privacy Office the authority, purpose, and uses of the information you’re collecting on your digital form.
-- You can find examples of your agency's previous PIAs on your agency's Privacy Program page.
+- You can find examples of your agency’s previous System of Records Notices (SORNs) and PIAs on your agency’s Privacy Program page.

 How to get started: It is important that you start by first contacting your agency's Privacy Office and telling them what you're trying to accomplish.
-Ask if you need a new or modified System of Records Notice (SORN) and a Privacy Act Statement on your form.
+Ask if you need a new or modified SORN, a Privacy Act Statement on your form, and/or a PIA.
 GSA users should start by filling out the [GSA Privacy Office intake form](https://docs.google.com/forms/d/1fYME9MzhfAYuRiONJEsf1EFS9cmg03jODFq2Y9hkEgs/viewform?edit_requested=true).

 #### [Federal Records Act](https://www.archives.gov/about/laws/fed-agencies.html)
 What is is: The data collected in your form needs to be stored and destroyed in compliance with the Federal Records Act.
 You are responsible for identifying what of your data is considered a record, and managing those records in accordance with your agency's [National Archives and Records Administration (NARA)-approved record schedule](https://www.archives.gov/about/laws/fed-agencies.html).